nualagr/the-lord-of-the-rings-game/README.md

 the JavaScript library [jQuery](https://jquery.com/) and [The One API](https://the-one-api.dev/).
 It was created in order to fulfil the requirements of the Interactive Frontend Development Milestone Project 2, part of the Full Stack Web Development Program at the [Code Institue](https://codeinstitute.net/).
-The main requirements were to create a dynamic, interactive and responsive website that should provide relevant responses to the users' actions.
-Users should be able to actively engage with the data, alter the way the site displays the information in order achieve their goals.
+The main requirements were to create a dynamic, interactive and responsive website that provides relevant responses to the users' actions.
+Users should be able to actively engage with the data and alter the way the site displays the information in order achieve their goals.

 Click <a href="https://nualagr.github.io/the-lord-of-the-rings-game/">here</a> to play the game online.